 What is the best pizza in Surry Hills?

-Pizza al Taglio offers the finest pizza in Surry Hills.
-Ranked 9th in our list, the pizzeria prides itself in serving gourmet and authentic Italian pizzas made from age old traditions.
+Al Taglio offers the finest pizza in Surry Hills.
+The pizzeria prides itself in serving gourmet and authentic Italian pizzas made from age-old traditions.